bourgesl/marlin-fx/README.md

 Needs Maven + Oracle or Open JDK 1.8 (with JavaFX)

-MarlinFX build produces a (big) JavaFX library patched with MarlinFX (com.sun.marlin + custom OpenPiscesRasterizer) to be placed in the boot classpath as JavaFX 8 lies in the extension classpath (and can not be patched easily).
+MarlinFX build produces a (big) JavaFX library patched with MarlinFX (com.sun.marlin + custom ShapeUtil using MarlinRasterizer) to be placed in the boot classpath as JavaFX 8 lies in the extension classpath (and can not be patched easily).
 Of course, such (complete) JavaFX jar depends on your JDK version and your platform (win, mac, linux ...) so the MarlinFX jar can not be distributed (license issue) nor shared across platforms (incompatiblity).

 First time, import your local jfxrt.jar (from ${java.home}/lib/ext/jfxrt.jar) to your local maven repository or when you get the error 'Could not find artifact javafx:jfxrt:jar:local in central (https://repo.maven.apache.org/maven2)' : mvn process-resources